max-christian/homebridge-texecom/README.md

 A plugin for [Homebridge](https://github.com/nfarina/homebridge) that creates HomeKit motion, contact, smoke, or carbon monoxide sensors for alarm zones from a Texecom Premier intruder alarm via a serial or IP connection. homebridge-texecom was originated by [Kieran Jones](https://github.com/kieranmjones).

-See the armdisarm branch for arm/disarm via HomeKit (in progress as of August 2024).

 You can receive notifications, which can be set to work only when you're away from home:

 ![example of notifications](https://github.com/max-christian/homebridge-texecom/blob/master/images/example-notifications.jpg?raw=true)